djones2085/meal-prep-coordinator/README.md

 ### Shopping & Cooking Workflow 🟨
 - [x] Basic shopping list data generation (ingredients and quantities in mealCycle doc) - *Superseded by enhanced generation in Recipe Management.
 This item refers to the new structured list.*
-- [🟨] Shopping list: Admin approval step - *Backend function `handleApproveShoppingList` in `MealCycleManagementPage.jsx` updated.
-UI component `AdminShoppingList.jsx` planned.*
+- [x] Shopping list: Admin approval step - *Backend function `handleApproveShoppingList` in `MealCycleManagementPage.jsx` used by `AdminShoppingList.jsx` component.*
-- [ ] Shopping list: Editable by admin/shopper
+- [x] Shopping list: Editable by admin/shopper - *'On hand' quantities can be edited after list approval.*
-- [ ] Shopping list: Shopper can mark items as 'available on hand'
+- [x] Shopping list: Shopper can mark items as 'available on hand' - *Implemented via direct 'on hand' quantity editing and a 'Mark as Acquired' button for ease of use.*
-- [ ] Agent: Shopping List Generation (Aggregate ingredients intelligently, handle complex unit conversions/standardization, potentially optimize quantities)
-    - [ ] Ensure intelligent unit conversions (e.g., 30 tsp to 1.25 cups) for practicality.
 - [ ] Chef/Cook: Ingredient checklist before starting to cook
 - [x] Chef/Cook: Access to historical cook notes for the current recipe
 - [x] Manage packaging (e.g., container types, labels)